sourvb/cric-feed/README.md

 ## Introduction
-A light weight plugin for adding ICC world cup 2015 real time scores to any webpage like a news-scroller style.
+A light weight plugin for adding ICC world cup 2015 real time scores to any webpage like a news-scroller.
 Developed using jQuery Boilerplate-v3.3.4 and Yahoo Pipes